timescale/promscale/helm-chart/README.md

-# Timescale Prometheus Helm chart
+# Promscale Helm chart

-This directory contains a Helm chart to deploy the Timescale Prometheus Connector on Kubernetes.
+This directory contains a Helm chart to deploy the Promscale Connector on Kubernetes.
 This chart will do the following:

 * Create a Kubernetes Deployment (by default) with one pod
-  * The pod has a container created using the [Timescale Prometheus Connector Docker Image][docker-image]
+  * The pod has a container created using the [Promscale Connector Docker Image][docker-image]
 * Create a Kubernetes Service exposing access to the Connector pods
   * By default a LoadBalancer, but can be disabled to only a ClusterIP with a configurable port
 * Create a Kubernetes CronJob that deletes the data chunks that fall out of the retention period

 ## Prerequisites

 ### Database Name

-The name of the database the Timescale-Prometheus connector will connect to by default is set to `timescale`.
+The name of the database the Promscale connector will connect to by default is set to `timescale`.
 You can change it by modifying the `connection.dbName` value.
 The database **must be created before** starting the connector.

 ### Password

 The chart expects that the password used to connect to TimescaleDB is stored in a Kubernetes Secret created before the chart is deployed.
 You can set the secret name by modifying the  `connection.password.secretTemplate` value.
 Templating is supported and you can use:
 ```yaml
 connection: